meteor/meteor/content/routing.md

 ### Subscribing to data and displaying a loading indicator

-If you are experienced in Meteor, you know that in order for `BlogPosts.findOne(...)` in snippet 5.1.1 to return anything useful, you need to subscribe to that data from the server using `Meteor.subscribe`.
+If you are experienced in Meteor, you know that in order for `BlogPosts.findOne(...)` in the snippet above to return anything useful, you need to subscribe to that data from the server using `Meteor.subscribe`.
 The `page-blog-post` template would be a great place to do that:

 ```html
 Template["page-blog-post"].onCreated(function () {